genedan/TmVal/docs/intro.rst

 The output for several TmVal's classes are intended to be compatible with `Pandas <https://pandas.pydata.org>`_, a popular data analysis library.
 The output for the :class:`.Loan` class's :meth:`.amortization` method is one such example.

 For example, suppose we were to obtain a 2-year loan of 50,000, to be paid back with monthly payments made at the end of each month.
-If the interest rate were 4% convertible monthly, what is the amortization schedule?
+If the interest rate were 4% convertible quarterly, what is the amortization schedule?

 .. ipython:: python